ACFR-RPG/dynamic_slam_coordinates/README.md

 The offical code used for our paper:
 - [Jesse Morris](https://jessemorris.github.io/), Yiduo Wang, Viorela Ila [*The Importance of Coordinate Frames in Dynamic SLAM*](https://arxiv.org/abs/2312.04031).
 IEEE Intl.
 Conf. on Robotics and Automation (ICRA), 2024.

+We kindly ask to cite our paper if you find this work useful:

 ```bibtex

 @article{morris2023importance,